min2ha/ukwa-site/content/target/40451/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Craven's Part in the Great War - A Legacy for the Future

 A stand-alone digital project that aims to re-engineer a community heritage website that is at risk of becoming redundant and inaccessible.